Making Miniature books with Axel Scheffler

 How will this support the children in lifelong learning?

-It is essential that by the end of their time at High Ercall in Year 6, our pupils can write with confidence, and enjoyment for a range of writing purposes, to use these skills in any subject in their secondary education.
-It is also essential for us that our children have developed skills to write a range of genre, for entertainment as well as for information, and through this use a wide vocabulary which they can apply to all subjects.
+It is essential that by the end of their time at High Ercall in Year 6, our pupils can write with confidence, and write for a range of writing purposes, to use their knowledge and skills in any subject in their secondary education.
+It is also essential for us that our children have developed the knowledge of a range of genre, to write for entertainment as well as for information, and through this use a wide vocabulary which they can apply to all subjects.
 In this, reading and writing are intrinsically linked.

 Implementation (link to English policy)